lpieri/scripts_42/README.md

 main
 ```

-~~For now you have to execute the script like that `sh main.sh` but soon he will have another script to launch the `main` the start of your session ;)~~

-Now just launch the command `sh .configure.sh` !
+Just launch the command `sh .configure.sh` !
 Logout and Re-Login and it's finish :)

 ## Contributors